TheImagingSource/IC-Imaging-Control-Samples/Python/tisgrabber/documentation-source/devicehandling.rst

 Open a Device by Model Name and Serial Number
 ---------------------------------------------

-If many device of the same model are in use, then the serial number of a device identifies it unique.
+If many device of the same model are in use, then the :index:`serial number` of a device identifies it unique.
 This is used in the function ``ic.IC_OpenDevByUniqueName(g, tis.T(uniquename))``.
 The unique name is built from device model and and its serial number separated by a space: